Itz-KunalGupta/Health_Prediction-/README.md

 ---

+### The Problem 🔍##
+- Cardiovascular diseases, particularly heart attacks, are a leading cause of death globally.
+The challenges include:

+Delayed Diagnosis: Individuals are often unaware of their risk until it's too late.
+Lack of Preventive Measures: Many at-risk individuals fail to take preventive steps due to insufficient awareness.
+Complex Data Interpretation: Medical professionals often deal with large datasets that require significant time and expertise to analyze.
+Accessibility Issues: High-quality prediction systems are often unavailable in resource-constrained settings.
+---
+### Our Solution 💡###
+- The Heart Attack Prediction System tackles these issues by:

+Offering a user-friendly interface to input key health metrics.
+Using a Decision Tree Classification Model to predict the probability of a heart attack with high accuracy.
+Providing quick and easy-to-understand results that empower users to make informed decisions.
+Assisting healthcare providers in identifying high-risk patients and prioritizing their care.

+---
 ### **Data Collection 📊**

 The dataset was meticulously collected using **web scraping** from reputable government sources.
 Here's a summary of the sources we tapped into: